chrichriGeorgie/Lab1-LOG8415E/README.md

 Github repository for the first assignment of the LOG8415E class.
 Made by: Jimmy Bell, Jérôme Cléris, Louis-Alexandre Hébert and Christophe St-Georges

 # Run the code
 Before executing the startu.sh script, verify that you have the lastest version of the AWS CLI on your machine.
-Terraform 1.3.1 and Python 3 must also be installed.
+Terraform 1.3.1, Docker and Python 3 must also be installed.

 Make sure to give the rights permission to the start up script.
 It can be done with the "chmod +x ./scripts/startup.sh" command.